Connect with us

 Advertisement

-Improperly connected wires create a shock hazard.
+Improperly connected wires create shock hazards.
 Always connect the black wire to the brass terminal (hot) and the white wire to the silver terminal (neutral).

-Leaving cables unsupported against sharp metal edges can wear down insulation.
-Use cable clamps to prevent damage and secure cables properly.
+Leaving cables unsupported can damage insulation.
+Use cable clamps to secure wires and reduce fire risks.

 Advertisement